Rex1671/CivicSpatial-API/README.md

 # CivicSpatial API
 > **Geographical intelligence API mapping GPS coordinates to jurisdictions, infrastructure, and elected representatives.**

-CivicSpatial API is a sophisticated geographical intelligence and representation lookup service.
+CivicSpatial API is a  geographical intelligence and representation lookup service.
 It maps precise GPS coordinates to administrative jurisdictions, infrastructure data, and elected representatives (MPs, MLAs, and CMs).

 ## 🚀 Features